NTHSec/CTF-Writeups/HTB/Codify.md

 ## Post-Exploitation

-Atfer we get an initial foothold on the machine, the first thing I like to do is navigate to the home directory and obtain the user flag.
-In this case however, we aren't a high enough user on the machine to get the flag, and we are simply a lower level user with a few permission.
+After we get an initial foothold on the machine, the first thing I like to do is navigate to the home directory and obtain the user flag.
+In this case however, we only have low-level permissions.
 So... what now?

 This part I got stuck at for a while, but the best thing you can do when completing these CTF challenges is staying persistent!
 After navigating to  /var/www/contact and stumbled across a file called tickets.db